oasisprotocol/old-docs/src/operators/architecture-overview.md

 on the consensus layer can be found [here](https://docs.oasis.dev/operators/incentives-proposal.html).

-## Oasis Network Parallel Runtimes (Paratimes)
+## Oasis Network Parallel Runtimes (ParaTimes)

-In addition to a decentralized Consensus Layer, Oasis will also allow for anyone to add their own parallelizable runtime, or paratime, to the Network.
+In addition to a decentralized Consensus Layer, Oasis will also allow for anyone to add their own parallelizable runtime, or ParaTime, to the Network.
 The system was developed this way in order to achieve the highest degree of decentralization, while also separating consensus from execution — improving network throughput and scalability.
 In addition, supporting parallel runtimes allows for specialized support for different workloads.
-For example, confidential paratimes could mandate that nodes to use trusted execution environments, where as a non-confidential paratime would have less restrictive hardware requirements.
+For example, confidential ParaTimes could mandate that nodes to use trusted execution environments, where as a non-confidential ParaTime would have less restrictive hardware requirements.

 In this model, any runtime developer can use the open-sourced [Oasis